magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/packages-downgraded-after-upgrading-from-2.4.4-to-2.4.4-p1.md

 ## Workaround 2

-The 2nd workaround for this issue is not to run the `composer:update` command without any arguments.
+The 2nd workaround for this issue is not to run the `composer update` command without any arguments.